USA and the UK

 What is the IR5 Visa?

-The IR5 Green Card is designed for parents of adult U.S. citizens who are at least 21 years old.
+The IR5 Visa is a Family Based Green Card, which is designed for parents of U.S citizens who are least 21-years-old.

 With this visa, eligible applicants can live freely in the U.S., and work without needing an Employment Authorization Document (EAD).